-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs") and interpretations adopted by the International Accounting Standards Board ("IASB").
+These consolidated financial statements have been prepared in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee.

-These consolidated financial statements for the year ended December 31, 2023 were approved by the Board of Directors on February 21, 2024.
+These consolidated financial statements for the year ended December 31, 2024 were approved by the Board of Directors on February 26, 2025.